 – The students improved their communicative skills by chatting with each other and they made friends with peers from four different countries.

-– They prepared and performed publically the Croatian play “The Stribor’ s forest”.
-Working in 3 groups (drama, dance and art), they managed with the cooperation to perform an amazing result.
+– They prepared and performed publically the “ Escape school ” play .
+Working in 3 groups (drama, music and art).

 – The representatives of the participating schools shared the customs of their countries with the others.